Skip to main content

 New Business:

-Next Board Meeting is Thursday 8/7 at 8PM.
+Next Board Meeting is Wednesday 10/08 at 8PM via Zoom.
 Reach out to Kathi if you’d like to attend.

 Respectfully submitted,